microsoft/finops-toolkit/docs/_reporting/power-bi/cost-summary.md

 ## DQ

 The **Data quality** page is for data validation purposes only; however, it can be used to explore charge categories, pricing categories, services, and regions.
+This page is only available in storage-based reports.
+If using Data Explorer, please use the [Data Explorer query console](https://dataexplorer.azure.com).

 > ![Screenshot of the Data quality page](https://github.com/microsoft/finops-toolkit/assets/399533/e4d52402-5b3c-48ea-816c-934b29b8fdc6)